hurlybird/Duck/README.md

 particularly those related to atomic operations, will likely need to be redefined on non-Apple or non-POSIX systems.

+(Eventually Duck should transition to C11 once compiler and OS support for that specification is better.)

+While Duck objects can be used by C++ code, C++ compilers will no doubt complain about some of the C99 code that Duck uses--namely explicit casts from void and inline struct initialization.
+The main workaround for these issues is to add extra casts where needed and avoid any convenience macros that aren't C++ friendly.

 A basic SConstruct file is included for building with scons.

 ## Quick Start

-Here's a snippet of code that shows what using Duck looks like.
+Here's a snippet of code that shows what using Duck Objects looks like.

 ```C
 #include "Duck.h"